Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-y12i.rst

 This is a grey-scale image with a depth of 12 bits per pixel, but with pixels from 2 sources interleaved and bit-packed.
-Each pixel is stored in a 24-bit word in the little-endian order.
+Each pixel is stored in a 24-bit word in the woke little-endian order.
 On a little-endian machine these pixels can be deinterlaced using

 .. code-block:: c